RamseyNjire/music_app/README.md

 - Run `rails s` to start a server in your computer;
 - Run `rails routes` to see the available API endpoints (ignoring Rails generated routes, of course);
 - Test each of them with Postman.
 You can find out how to install postman [here](https://www.getpostman.com/)
+- Test view manually.
+There is no test suite for this project, though there might be one in te future.

 ## My Social Handles